andyduke/easy_layout/package/README.md

 )
 ```

 Inside the `EasyLayout` with the specified child spacings, you can nest another `EasyLayout` with different child spacings, and all `EasyLayoutColumn`, `EasyLayoutRow` and `EasyLayoutAuto` within it will inherit the new values.
+Unspecified spacing will be inherited from parent EasyLayout.
 ```dart
 EasyLayout(
   hSpacing: 24,